Muhammad Zeeshan Khalid

 Background and activities

-I am currently working as a postdoctoral fellow in the research group Functional Materials and Materials Chemistry (FACET) research group.
-My current research work is centered around the understanding of structural, mobility, and electrical transport properties of domain walls of ferroelectric materials using Density Functional Theory (DFT).
+I am currently working as a postdoctoral fellow in the Functional Materials and Materials Chemistry (FACET) research group.
+My current research work is centered around understanding structural, mobility, and electrical transport properties of domain walls of ferroelectric materials using Density Functional Theory (DFT).

 Main Advisor: Prof. Sverre M. Selbach

 My Ph.D. was a part of a large project working on Sustainable Innovation for Automated Manufacturing of Multi-Material Products-SFI Manufacturing.
-I completed my Ph.D. thesis titled “Atomistic modeling of Fe-Al and α-AlFeSi intermetallic compound interfaces” at the Department of Material Science and Engineering, NTNU Trondheim under the supervision of Prof. Are Strandlie (NTNU).
-During my Ph.D., I worked on the Atomistic modeling of Fe-Al interfaces for the joining aluminum and steel applications.
-Especially, I worked on the prediction of mechanical strengths of the Fe-Al compounds and interfaces observed at the joints of aluminum and steel using Density functional theory calculations.
+I completed my PhD thesis titled “Atomistic modeling of Fe-Al and α-AlFeSi intermetallic compound interfaces” at the Department of Material Science and Engineering, NTNU Trondheim, under the supervision of Prof. Are Strandlie (NTNU).
+During my PhD, I worked on the Atomistic modelling of Fe-Al interfaces for joining aluminium and steel applications.
+Especially, I worked on the prediction of mechanical strengths of the Fe-Al compounds and interfaces observed at the joints of aluminium and steel using Density functional theory calculations.